Percy Ludgate: Life

 Ludgate was born on 2 August 1883 in Skibbereen, County Cork, to Michael Ludgate and Mary McMahon.
 In the 1901 census, he is listed as Civil Servant National Education (Boy Copyist) in Dublin.
 In the 1911 census, he is also in Dublin, as a Commercial Clerk (Corn Merchant).
-He studied accountancy at Rathmines College of Commerce, earning a gold medal based on the results his final examinations in 1917.
+He studied accountancy at Rathmines College of Commerce, earning a gold medal based on the results of his final examinations in 1917.
 At some date before or after then, he joined Kevans & Son, accountants.

 Work on analytical engine

-It seems that Ludgate worked as a clerk for an unknown corn merchants, in Dublin, and pursued his interest in calculating machines at night.
-Charles Babbage in 1843 and Ludgate in 1909 designed the only two mechanical analytical engines before the electromechanical analytical engine of Leonardo Torres y Quevedo of 1920 and its few successors, and the six first-generation electronic analytical engines of 1949.
+It seems that Ludgate worked as a clerk for an unknown corn merchant, in Dublin, and pursued his interest in calculating machines at night.
+Charles Babbage in 1843 and Ludgate in 1909 designed the only two mechanical analytical engines before the electromechanical analytical engine of Leonardo Torres Quevedo of 1920 and its few successors, and the six first-generation electronic analytical engines of 1949.

 Working alone, Ludgate designed an analytical engine while unaware of Babbage's designs, although he later went on to write about Babbage's machine.
 Ludgate's engine used multiplication as its base mechanism (unlike Babbage's which used addition).
 It incorporated the first multiplier-accumulator, and was the first to exploit a multiplier-accumulator to perform division, using multiplication seeded by reciprocal, via the convergent series (1 + x)^{−1}.

-Ludgate's engine also used a mechanism similar to slide rules, but employing his unique discrete Logarithmic Indexes (now known as Irish logarithms), and provided a very novel memory using concentric cylinders, storing numbers as displacements of rods in shuttles.
-His design featured several other novel features, including for program control (e.g., preemption and subroutines – or microcode, depending on viewpoint).
-The design is so different from Babbage's as to be a second type of analytical engine, preceding the third (electromechanical) and fourth (electronic) types.
-The engine's precise mechanism is unknown as the only written accounts which survive do not detail its workings, although he stated in 1914 that "[c]omplete descriptive drawings of the machine exist, as well as a description in manuscript" – these have never been found.
+Ludgate's engine also used a mechanism similar to slide rules, but employing unique, discrete "Logarithmic Indexes" (now known as Irish logarithms), as well as a novel memory system utilizing concentric cylinders, storing numbers as displacements of rods in shuttles.
+His design featured several other novel features, including for program control (e.g., preemption and subroutines – or microcode, depending on one's viewpoint).
+The design is so dissimilar from Babbage's that it can be considered a second, unique type of analytical engine, which thus preceded the third (electromechanical) and fourth (electronic) types.
+The engine's precise mechanism is unknown, as the only written accounts which survive do not detail its workings, although he stated in 1914 that "[c]omplete descriptive drawings of the machine exist, as well as a description in manuscript" – these have never been found.

-Ludgate was one of a few independent workers in the field of science and mathematics.
+Ludgate was one of just a few independent workers in the field of science and mathematics.
 His inventions were worked on outside a lab.
 He worked on them only part-time, often until the early hours of the morning.
-Many publications refer to him as an accountant, but that came eight years after his 1909 analytical engine paper.
-Little is known about his personal life, as his only records are his scientific writings.
-Until 2016 the best source of information about Ludgate and his significance lie in the work of Professor Brian Randell.
-As from then, a further investigation is underway at Trinity College, Dublin under the auspices of the John Gabriel Byrne Computer Science Collection.
+Many publications refer to him as an accountant, but that came only after his 1909 analytical engine paper.
+Little is known about his personal life, as his only known records are his scientific writings.
+Prior to 2016, the best source of information about Ludgate and his significance was in the work of Professor Brian Randell.
+Since then, further investigation is underway at Trinity College, Dublin under the auspices of the John Gabriel Byrne Computer Science Collection.

-Ludgate died of pneumonia in 19 October 1922, and is buried in Mount Jerome Cemetery in Dublin.
+Ludgate died of pneumonia on 19 October 1922, and is buried in Mount Jerome Cemetery in Dublin.